PistonDevelopers/glfw-rs/README.md

 Make sure you have [compiled and installed GLFW 3.x](http://www.glfw.org/docs/latest/compile.html).
 You might be able to find it on your package manager, for example on OS X:
+`brew install --static glfw3` (you may need to run `brew tap homebrew/versions`).
-`brew install --static glfw3`.
-If not you can download and build the library [from the source](http://www.glfw.org/docs/latest/compile.html) supplied on the GLFW website.
+If not you can download and build the library
+[from the source](http://www.glfw.org/docs/latest/compile.html) supplied on the GLFW website.
 Note that if you compile GLFW with CMake on Linux, you will have to supply the `-DCMAKE_C_FLAGS=-fPIC` argument.
 You may install GLFW to your